dblN/stochastic_depth_keras/README.md

+[Deprecated]
+No longer maintained
+(to catch up with the latest keras/theano/tensorflow but you'll get the idea of how to implement stochastic depth)

 # Deep Networks with Stochastic Depth
 Keras implementation for "Deep Networks with Stochastic Depth" http://arxiv.org/abs/1603.09382

-Original code is at https://github.com/yueatsprograms/Stochastic_Depth.
+Original code(in lua/torch) is at https://github.com/yueatsprograms/Stochastic_Depth.

 ## Usage